parshap/search-requires/README.md

 # search-requires

-Find where you `require()` a module.
+Find `require()` calls to a given module

 ### Command Line Usage

 ```
 SYNOPSIS
-      search-requires [OPTIONS] [ENTRY...]
+      search-requires [OPTIONS] [INPUT...]

 DESCRIPTION
-      search-requires searches the name ENTRY paths for require() calls
+      search-requires searches the named INPUT paths for require() calls
-      matching the target search modules.
-If an entry path is not given,
+      to modules specified with the -m option.
+If an input path is not
-      the path to the current directory will be used.
+      given, the current working directory is used.

-      When a require() call is encountered, the path required will also
+      When a require() call is encountered, the required module will
-      be search if it is a path to a local file module.
+      also be searched if it is a path to a local file module.

 OPTIONS